 Though spine surgery for genetic conditions is highly effective, we understand that any surgery can be a stressful experience for children and families.
 At CHOP, we offer a wealth of resources about how to prepare your child for surgery and what to expect during surgery.

 Additionally, we employ numerous best practices before, during and after surgery to decrease the risk of infection and increase positive outcomes.

 Because of the complexity of genetic cervical spine conditions, regular follow-up and monitoring will be required.

-If your child had spine surgery, he should be seen by an orthopedic physician 1-2 weeks post-op, then again at 3-months and 6-months post-op.
-After your child has healed, annual visits with an orthopedic physician are encouraged.
+If your child had spine surgery, he should be seen by an orthopaedic physician one to two weeks post-op, then again at three months and six months post-op.
+After your child has healed, annual visits with an orthopaedic physician are encouraged.